 This is not just good advice for bosses.
 This is good for anyone in any kind of relationship.

 The best leaders understand that leadership is also a conversation—a two-way dialogue—not a diatribe.
 It’s also the best way to motivate and inspire others, both individually and at a group level.
-Mindset is important and if you don’t have the right mindset, it’s an easy problem to fix.
+Mindset is important and if you don’t have the right mindset, it’s not an easy problem to fix.
 Why is it a problem?
 Because engaged employees are better employees—engaged employees happen because of good bosses.
 And there are rewards to employers: Nearly 40% of workers work harder if they’re happier in their role.
 And when they’re more productive, they’re more profitable for you.
 And when you consider that 70% of the American workforce is disengaged, clearly, management has some work to do.

 The good news is it shouldn’t be hard to do.